solter/pyTutorial/README.md

 ```
 This series of command should have done the following:

-1. printed teh statement 'Hello world' to the screen
+1. printed the statement 'Hello world' to the screen
 2. defined a variable a, storing the numerical value 2016
 3. printed the value of a (2016) to the screen
 4. defined the variable b, storing the string 'My first formatted statement in'